jordanhunt22/convex-todo-app/README.md

 ## Possible Improvements

-[] Reminders for completing tasks through email
+- [ ] Reminders for completing tasks through email
-[] Daily digest for tasks to complete
+- [ ] Daily digest for tasks to complete
-[] Weely summary of completed tasks
+- [ ] Weely summary of completed tasks
-[] AI chat to interact with your current/past tasks
+- [ ] AI chat to interact with your current/past tasks
-[] Pagination on the task list
+- [ ] Pagination on the task list
-[] Categorization of tasks (do this automatically with AI?)
+- [ ] Categorization of tasks (do this automatically with AI?)
+- [ ] Add estimated time for each task